Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-37-grounded.md

 It was a good thing for Gabriel because it gave him a natural excuse to hang out with the daughter he rarely saw otherwise.
 She dutifully showed up for breakfast every Saturday but Ava treated her work like it was Oxygen, as though she’d choke and die if she wasn’t constantly laboring away in the news mines.

 She was actually becoming a Cimbrean celebrity nowadays.
 Gabe would sometimes notice the way people spotted her and pointed her out to their friends.
 Somebody had even requested her autograph once, though Ava had never given any indication of noticing or caring about the attention.
-She just...worked.
+She just... worked.

 Worked, and took her work *incredibly* seriously.